ravisiyer/gita/README.md

-## Note: App backend data service is not working
+## Note: Regular app backend data service is not working and so using simpler backend data service
 On 30 Nov.
-2025, I found that the backend data service - [https://gql.bhagavadgita.io/graphql](https://gql.bhagavadgita.io/graphql) - provided by somebody else, and so not in my control, is not working.

-I do not think an alternative graphql backend service for Bhagavad Gita data is available, as of now.
-So this app is not functional at this time.
+2025, I found that the free graphql backend data service -https://gql.bhagavadgita.io/graphql- used by the regular app, is not working.
+The regular app is dependent on this service to get Bhagavad Gita data to be shown to the user.
+This graphql backend data service is provided by somebody else, and so not in my control.
+I do not think an alternative free graphql backend service for Bhagavad Gita data is available, as of now.

+For the time being, I am using an alternate, simpler and free JSON backend service https://vedicscriptures.github.io which provides Bhagavad Gita data in quite a different manner from the original graphql service.
+So I had to simplify the app to use translation and commentary for Gita verses of only one author — Swami Sivananda — and therefore disabled the Settings menu item, which previously allowed selection of translators and commentators.

+The basic app functionality of showing Gita chapters and verses with Swami Sivananda translation and commentary is working.
+But I have not been able to test the app thoroughly and so there may be some issues.

-I have [put up an issue](https://github.com/gita/bhagavad-gita-graphql/issues/3) in this GitHub repo - https://github.com/gita/bhagavad-gita-graphql - which seems to be for the above service.
+I have [put up an issue](https://github.com/gita/bhagavad-gita-graphql/issues/3) in this GitHub repo - https://github.com/gita/bhagavad-gita-graphql - which seems to be associated with the original graphql service.
 But I do not know if or when it will be fixed.

-To see screenshots of the app when the backend data service was working, please visit my blog post [Gita web app (Next.js, open source) v1.4.1...](https://raviswdev.blogspot.com/2024/08/gita-web-app-nextjs-open-source-v14.html).
+To see screenshots of the app when the original graphql backend data service was working, please visit my blog post [Gita web app (Next.js, open source) v1.4.1...](https://raviswdev.blogspot.com/2024/08/gita-web-app-nextjs-open-source-v14.html).

-[This blog post](https://raviswdev.blogspot.com/2025/12/my-gita-web-app-backend-data-service.html) has more details about the issue.
-Once the backend data service is working again, any Next.js developer can refer to its section [Resetting app to regular functionality](https://raviswdev.blogspot.com/2025/12/my-gita-web-app-backend-data-service.html#resetapptomain) to easily deploy the regular functionality app (Open Source, MIT license) on any host.
+[This blog post](https://raviswdev.blogspot.com/2025/12/my-gita-web-app-backend-data-service.html) has more details about the original graphql service being down issue.
+Once the graphql backend data service is working again, any Next.js developer can refer to its section [Resetting app to regular functionality](https://raviswdev.blogspot.com/2025/12/my-gita-web-app-backend-data-service.html#resetapptomain) to easily deploy the regular functionality app (Open Source, MIT license) on any host.
 Of course, if at that time I am in a position to update this app deployment myself, I will do so.

+The contents below are from the previous version of the app, before the original graphql backend data service went down.

 ---
 # Gita web app (Next.js, open source, freeware)